emomaxd/Qbit/CONTRIBUTING.md

 ### Feature Requests
 If you'd like to suggest a new feature, open an issue and describe the feature in detail.
 Please explain why you think it would be useful to the project.

-### Workflow: To contribute, follow these steps:
+### Contribution Workflow:
 - Fork the repository.
 - Create a new branch for your changes.
 - Implement your changes.
 - Open a pull request with a clear description of your changes.

 ## Code Style
 Please follow the code style of the existing project.
 Consistency is key, and it helps everyone understand and maintain the code.
-It is expected that names (variables, functions and classes) be clear and descriptive, reducing the need for comments (most of the time).
+It is expected that names (variables, functions and classes) to be clear and descriptive, reducing the need for comments (most of the time).

 - Add comments where necessary to explain complex code.
 - Make sure to test your changes before submitting.
+- Use the .clang-format file in the root to fix the format of your new implementation.

 ## Control your commits
 Try to make simple PRs that handle one specific topic.
 Just like for reporting issues, it's better to open 3 different PRs that each address a different issue than one big PR with three commits.
 This makes it easier to review, approve, and merge the changes independently.